 More than one third of children will see their parents separate before their 16th birthday.
 If you are worried about how your children will cope with your separation, you are not alone.

 Psychological research clearly shows that it is not divorce or separation which causes long term problems for children but rather the effect of living with parental conflict post-separation.
 And this conflict takes its toll on parents too.
-We know that arrangements for children that work best are usually the ones you can reach by agreement with or without the help of legal and other separation services.
+Parental alienation can also have a negative effect on a child’s wellbeing and this is something that we can advise on if needed.

-We know that each family is different and in some cases the court does need to intervene.
+Whatever your family’s circumstances, our child arrangement solicitors in Newcastle and South Shields have the experience to handle your case in an effective and sensitive way.
 Our award winning team of expert family lawyers will advise and represent you so that you can get the best possible outcome for you and your family.
 Our family team contains Resolution accredited Children Law specialists and members of the Children Panel.

 For advice about arrangements for children contact us by phone, email or complete the contact form on our website.